 What is the Ordnance Connection?

-Use of Rickshaw in the New Zealand Army was inherited from the British Army who early in the Second World War the British Army underwent a revolution in communications.
+Use of Rickshaw in the New Zealand Army was inherited from the British Army who early in the Second World War underwent a revolution in communications.
 Transitioning from morse to voice systems as the war of movement was unfolding in the Western Desert.
-It became apparent the Germans were listening in and intercepting communications, so Radio Telephone Procedure (RTP) was developed and refined to keep radio communications brief and limited.
+It became apparent the enemy was listening in and intercepting communications, so Radio Telephone Procedure (RTP) was developed and refined to keep radio communications brief and limited.
 Part of the development of PTP was the adoption of Appointment Titles.

 Appointments Titles were specific word chosen to indicate the holder of a particular appointment as an aid to concealing the level of command, common appointment titles were;